eloqdata/eloq-website/docs/monosql-deployment-aws.md

 ## Deployment prepare
 1. The user needs to be able to access AWS services and select a region, take `ap-northeast-1(Tokyo)` region as example for the subsequent operations and deployments.
-2. Create an `IAM role` named **monosql** as the instance configuration file for subsequent `MonoSQLServer` and `MonoSQL Monitor`, the role's permission must include `AmazonEC2ReadOnlyAccess`、`AmazonSQSFullAccess`、`AmazonDynamoDBFullAccess`、`CloudWatchLogsFullAccess` and `CloudWatchAgentServerPolicy`.
+2. Create an `IAM role` named **monosql** as the instance configuration file for subsequent `MonoSQLServer` and `MonoSQL Monitor`, the role's permission must include `AmazonEC2ReadOnlyAccess`,`AmazonSQSFullAccess`,`AmazonSNSFullAccess`,`AmazonDynamoDBFullAccess`,`CloudWatchLogsFullAccess` and `CloudWatchAgentServerPolicy`.
 The specific creation process can refer to the following demonstration or the official AWS documentation on[ Creating an IAM Role in IAM](https://docs.aws.amazon.com/zh_cn/mediaconvert/latest/ug/creating-the-iam-role-in-iam.html)
 ![](./media/dynosql/IAM-role.gif)
+3. Create security group.
+Add custom inbound rules:
++ TCP Port 3306 MonoSQL
++ TCP Port 3000 Grafana
++ TCP Port 9090 Prometheus
++ TCP Port 18081 Node exporter
 ## Bootstrap MonoSQL to Create System Tables in DynamoDB
 Before using MonoSQL to access DynamoDB, you are required to create system tables firstly.